sizeofvoid/libopeninput/doc/user/device-quirks.rst

     Disables the evdev event type/code tuples on the device.
 Entries may be a named event type, or a named event code, or a named event type with a hexadecimal event code, separated by a single colon.
+AttrPointingStickIntegration=internal|external
+    Indicates the integration of the pointing stick.
+This is a string enum.
+    Only needed for external pointing sticks.
+These are rare.